Nainik2509/Vuexy-React-Next-Js/docs/guide/development/routing.md

 # Routing

-react-material-admin uses nexttsx's file-system based router built on the concept of pages.
+Master uses nexttsx's file-system based router built on the concept of pages.

 When a file is added to the `src/pages` directory it's automatically available as a route.